cforee/maranga/README.md

 Nightly Python Experiment #3: Anagram finder

-What it does: enter some characters and this script will find anagrams in them
+What it does: Finds anagrams based on permutations of entered characters